 When Star Trek is playing in the background, the episode playing is "The Naked Time."
 At first we hear a comment that the chronometer is going backwards, then were hear the discussion regarding the intermix formula being only theoretical.
 In the episode broadcast these events happened in the opposite order.

 When Raven is hit by the bullet after diving out of the special meeting room she is struck in the leg on the inside of her right calf.
-Later in the French hospital we see the bloody gauze and bandage on the outside of her right calf, however Charles pulled the bullet out of her leg and so there was no exit wound on the outside to require a bandage there or to cause bleeding.
+Later in the French hospital we see the bloody gauze and bandage on the outside of her right calf, however Erik pulled the bullet out of her leg and so there was no exit wound on the outside to require a bandage there or to cause bleeding.